cbeley/beleyenv/README.md

 ##### `installThingsWithEncryptedDeps`

 Set to `true` to enable scripts that normally do not run because they require encrypted files.
 Feel free to use this however you like or search the codebase for what relies on it to adjust to your liking.

+## MacOS Support

+Beleyenv now contains limited support for my macOS setup.
+However, I would advise against trying to use any of it, but it may be interesting as a reference to some people.

+### Notes on how it works alongside the ChromeOS configs

+-   `index.sh` now auto-detects whether you are on MacOS or not and runs either `index.mac.sh` or `index.linux.sh`.
+-   Some installScripts now support both Linux and macOS.
+No convention exists currently to know whether the script has multi-OS support at a glance.
+-   zsh config is shared between macOS and ChromeOS.